Categorical action filtrations via localization and the growth as a symplectic invariant: Introduction

 A spherical functor $\cA\to\cB$ induces auto-equivalences of $\cA$ and $\cB$, respectively called the spherical cotwist and the spherical twist.
 Let $S: \cB \to \cB$ denote the spherical twist.
 It comes with a natural transformation $1 \to S$.
 Now $S^k$ defines an $A_\infty$-bimodule via $\cS^k=\cB(\cdot, S^k(\cdot))$ and $s$ induces bimodule homomorphisms $\cB=\cS^0\to \cS^1\to \cS^2\to \dots$.
 Let $\cD$ denote the image $f(\cA)\subset \cB$.
-The key computational theorem of this paper is the following: \begingroup \thethm{\ref*{thm:spherical}} \begin{thm} $\cB/\cD$, considered as a filtered bimodule over $\cB$, is $E_1$-equivalent to $\hocolim_k \cS^k$. \end{thm} \endgroup Here $\hocolim_k$ denotes the homotopy colimit, for which we present a simple model.
-Instead of explaining every term in the statement, we state a key corollary: \begingroup \thethm{\ref*{cor:spherical}} \begin{cor} The complexes $\hocolim_k \cB(K,S^k(L))$ and $\cB/\cD(K,L)$ are $E_1$-equivalent. \end{cor} \endgroup We have already mentioned that $\cB/\cD(K,L)$ carries a natural filtration.
+The key computational theorem of this paper is the following: \begingroup \thethm{\ref*{thm:spherical}} \begin{thm} $\cB/\cD$, considered as a filtered bimodule over $\cB$, is $E_1$-quasi-isomorphic to $\hocolim_k \cS^k$. \footnote{The filtration on the latter and the terminology are explained below.} \end{thm} \endgroup Here $\hocolim_k$ denotes the homotopy colimit, for which we present a simple model.
+Instead of explaining every term in the statement, we state a key corollary: \begingroup \thethm{\ref*{cor:spherical}} \begin{cor} The complexes $\hocolim_k \cB(K,S^k(L))$ and $\cB/\cD(K,L)$ are $E_1$-quasi-isomorphic. \end{cor} \endgroup We have already mentioned that $\cB/\cD(K,L)$ carries a natural filtration.
 The homotopy colimit is a complex such that its cohomology is the ordinary colimit of cohomologies $H(\cB(K,S^k(L)))$.
 The filtration on it induces the colimit filtration

-A morphism of chain complexes is said to be an $E_k$-quasi-isomorphism if it induces a quasi-isomorphism on the $E_k$-page of the associated spectral sequences.
-Two bimodules are said to be $E_k$-equivalent if they are joined by a zigzag of morphisms of bimodules, each of which is an $E_k$ quasi-isomorphism on chain level.
+A morphism of chain complexes is said to be an \emph{$E_k$-quasi-isomorphism} if it induces a quasi-isomorphism on the $E_k$-page of the associated spectral sequences.
+Two bimodules are said to be \emph{$E_k$-equivalent}, or \emph{$E_k$-quasi-isomorphic}, if they are joined by a zigzag of morphisms of bimodules, each of which is an $E_k$ quasi-isomorphism on chain level.

-For us, the most important thing about $E_k$ equivalences is that they preserve growth functions.
+For us, the most important thing about $E_k$-quasi-isomorphisms is that they preserve growth functions.
 Thus, given objects $K, L \in \cB$, the growth functions $\gr_{K,L}=\gr_{H(\cB/\cD)(K, L)}$ and $\gr_{\colim_k H(\cB)(K, S^k L)}$ are the same.
 The upshot is that the filtration induced by taking the colimit of spherical twists matches the filtration induced by localization.

 \Cref{thm:spherical} can be used for computations of $\gr_{K,L}$; for instance, for the algebro-geometric example above, it implies \begingroup \thethm{\ref*{cor:growthsheaves}} \begin{cor} $\gr_{\scrF,\scrF'}(p)$ is equivalent to the function given by \eq p\mapsto dim(F^p\colim_n RHom_X(\scrF,\scrF'(nD)))\eeq \end{cor} \endgroup We should also mention that \Cref{thm:spherical} is actually deduced from a slightly more general statement, namely \Cref{theorem:spherical-tensor-equiv}.
 As will be discussed later, this more general statement is needed to compare $\gr_{K,L}$ with growth functions arising from Hamiltonian dynamics.